Robert Ralston School

 The Robert Ralston School is a historic American school building in the Queen Village neighborhood of Philadelphia, Pennsylvania.

 The building was added to the National Register of Historic Places in 1986.

 History and architectural features

 Built in 1869, this historic structure is a 2 1/2-story, four-bay, brick building with a stucco foundation that was designed in the Gothic Revival style.
 It has a later addition in an industrial style.
 It features a pedimented front gable, a molded wood cornice, and an ocular vent opening.
 It was named after merchant and philanthropist Robert Ralston (1761–1836).

-The building was added to the National Register of Historic Places in 1986.